Short Chain Fatty Acids (SCFA’s) are byproducts of healthy gut microbes after interacting with dietary fiber.

 While the goal is to restore gastrointestinal health and flora diversity, you can support butyrate and other SCFA levels directly with supplementation.

 Pure Encapsulations offers Sunbutyrate Tg Liquid that can be used to help support butyrate levels.
-Short Chain Fatty Acid capsules which support butyrate, acetate, and propionate levels.
+Short Chain Fatty Acid capsules also support butyrate, acetate, and propionate levels.

 2.)
 Supplement with SCFA producing Probiotics